 Compiled by Japanese language experts at The Hiro Japanese Center, more than 30 different verbal forms are given for each verb including all forms used in contemporary spoken, written, formal and conversational Japanese--making this the ideal reference when reading any sort of Japanese printed materials including manga, newspapers, magazines and books.
 600 Basic Japanese Verbs places an expert resource at your fingertips, giving you the information you need to speak, read, and write Japanese sentences correctly.

 Includes all the most useful verbs and Kanji (logographic Chinese characters) in Japanese, including less common ones.

-A wealth of example sentences are given to demonstrate correct verb usage.
+A wealth of example sentences is given to demonstrate correct verb usage.

 Over 30 forms are given for each verb including polite or formal, plain, negative, potential, conditional, passive, causative, and many more.

 Both Kana, Japanese script, and romanized forms are given for each entry.